 Gerstner serves as co-mentor for the award-winning MSU Association for Women in Sports Media student chapter; and she mentors MSU Sports Journalism students, young professionals and women around the country.
 She strives to connect her students with diverse career networks.
 She is the chair of the Journalism Communications Committee.
 She frequently appears as an expert in the media on sports and diversity, equity and inclusion.

-Professor Wei Peng, Ph.D., has worked at MSU for 15 years, now in the Department of Media and Information, since she obtained her doctorate in 2006.
+Media and Information Professor Wei Peng, Ph.D., has worked at MSU for 15 years.
 At MSU, she has served on 16 different department, college, and university committees, often serving two or more terms.
 Outside MSU, she has served as a guest editor, associate editor, and editorial board member for nine journals and co-chaired the 2012 Meaningful Play Conference.
 She has also been sought multiple times by program officers from the National Institutes of Health (NIH) to review grant submissions.
 She has secured over $1 million in grants as a principal investigator or co-principal investigator to support her research.

 Her health intervention projects have a significant outreach component.
 She worked with Type II diabetes patients from Hayes Green Beach AL!VE in Charlotte, Michigan, to teach them how to use mobile apps for self-management.
 Her Olympus active video game helped insufficiently active students at MSU to increase their physical activity.
 With internal grants, she collaborated to develop a pilot intervention program for using wearable activity trackers to help senior adults in the community increase their physical activity.